michaelvl/kpt-test/README.md

 ## Summary

-A `kpt pkg get` followed by a `kpt pkg updata --strategy force-delete-replace` leaves the old version of `Kptfile` and not as expected the version from the update.
+A `kpt pkg get` followed by a `kpt pkg update --strategy force-delete-replace` leaves the old version of `Kptfile` and not as expected the version from the update.